fishjam-dev/fishjam-docs/docs/getting_started/components/sip.md

 # SIP

-Makes a SIP connection with specified provider.
+Makes a SIP connection with the specified provider.
 From this connection it consumes a remote RTP stream with G711 A-law audio and publishes through this connection all audio tracks from the [Room](REFLINK_TO_ROOM).